 The Layers of Defense

-Real safety isn't one thing.
-It's a stack of different technologies working together.
-If one layer fails (or you choose not to use it), the others protect you.
+Real safety isn’t a single action — it’s a stack of protections.
+If one layer fails or you choose to skip it, the others still have your back.

 Layer 1: The Biological Firewall (PrEP/U=U & Vaccines)